 - The MCB will make arrangements for an interpreting or translations service for people who are not able to communicate effectively in written and/or spoken English.
 We are compliant with the Western Australian Government’s Language Services Policy.

 - Hearing or speech-impaired clients may seek the services of the National Relay Service by calling 133 677 (TTY/voice calls), 1300 555 727 (Speak & Listen), or 0423 677 767 (SMS Relay).

 The MCB is continually working to improve its disability access services and facilities.
 We consult with people with a disability, carers and advocates, and our contractors to obtain feedback on how we can improve our services and facilities

 The MCB audits all sites to identify areas for improvement such as upgraded kerbing and pathways, the installation of additional disability parking bays within cemetery grounds, and regularly delivers staff training that enhances awareness and skills in disability access issues.

-The Disability Access and Inclusion Plan 2017-2021 was adopted in 2017 and provides a planned approach to improving accessibility.
+The MCB Disability Access and Inclusion Plan can be downloaded from the link below.
 The MCB reports against this plan annually and it is reviewed on an ongoing basis.